 Cat overgrooming related to allergies and/or fleas

 Veterinarians most often see cat hair loss due to an underlying allergy to flea saliva.
 If a cat with fleas is also allergic to the pest’s saliva (on top of the discomfort fleas normally cause), the cat may overgroom to the point of hair loss.
-He may also have other allergies—dust, pollen, food, insect bites, or medications, to name a few—that cause itchiness, prompting him to overgroom in attempt to ease his symptoms.
+Less commonly, hair loss is a symptom of mange in cats.
+Your cat may also have other allergies—dust, pollen, food, insect bites, or medications, to name a few—that cause itchiness, prompting him to overgroom in attempt to ease his symptoms.

 Treatment options: Use a fine-toothed comb to determine whether your cat has fleas, lice, mites, or another pest problem.
 Talk to your vet about which medication you should use for treatment; typically you will use a topical medicine like Revolution/Stronghold, Frontline Plus, or Advantage for fleas.
 If your cat has other allergies, your vet may be able to prescribe medication; otherwise, you may need to make some lifestyle changes, such as varying your cat’s food and providing him with a cleaner living environment.